 Eaton does not provide corporate resources to political candidates or parties.
 Our Code of Ethics specifically states: “We do not make contributions on behalf of Eaton to political candidates or parties, even where lawful.”

 We do operate a federal political action committee and use our employee contributions to support candidates we feel can help advance a business community agenda.
 Eaton does not, however, make contributions to “527 groups” such as governor's associations or super-PACs, nor do we make independent expenditures directly in support of, or opposition to, candidates or campaigns.

 From time to time, Eaton will support issue campaigns that have an impact on the communities in which we live and work.
 Eaton bases this support solely on the positive impact such issues will have on our community; in the past, we have supported local health and human services and school levies.
-In no event are any such contributions based on the political preferences of our executives.
+No such contributions are made without the approval of the SVP of Public and Community Affairs, and in no event are such contributions based on the political preferences of our executives.

 Eaton does support lobbying initiatives in alignment with issues of importance to the company through personal contact by employees, contact by lobbyists under contract to Eaton, and by trade associations of which Eaton is a member.

 The Governance Committee of Eaton’s Board of Directors meets annually with the Senior Vice President of Public and Community Affairs.
 At that meeting the Committee reviews Eaton's policy on political expenditures, as well as the categories listed below, to ensure that all expenditures have been made in compliance with this policy:

 Eaton’s lobbying activities are undertaken at all levels of government by: